• Skip to primary navigation

 Christ went to pray at the Garden of Gethsemane during his final hours before his crucifixion.
 It is a prayer of total surrender to the Father’s will.
 It is an intense and intimate prayer experience.

 Take your children and teenagers and teach them to pray as Jesus did.
-Read Matthew 26:36-46 (below) and then let everyone share what they noticed in the story.
+When you visit a garden, read Matthew 26:36-46 (below) and then let everyone share what they noticed in the story.
 For younger children, it may be more appropriate to read the story from a children’s bible or to tell it in your own words.

 The Agony in the Garden